sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Evaluates the correct behavior of the system by a bussines user.
 As may be the case that a data system user interfece is correct for a person that is going to use it in a bank or similar.

 #### OAT: OPERATIONAL ACCEPTANCE TEST
-Evaluates that the system correctly performs it's defined function.
+Evaluates that the system correctly performs it's defined function by the system adimistrators.

 #### REGULATION AND CONTRACT ACCEPTANCE TEST
 Evaluates that the system complies and achieves acceptance criteria with legal issues (govern, law, contractual, materials, safety, enviromental, emitions ...)